syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/migration.md

 ### Nuget Package

-To initialize the PDF Viewer (NextGen) component, you need to add the following project references to your project
+To initialize the PDF Viewer (NextGen) component, need to add the following project references to your project

 <table>
 <tr>